CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/00-explore-foundry.md

 ## Task 3: Explore the Microsoft Foundry portal

 In this task, you will explore the Microsoft Foundry portal interface.
 You will navigate through the Home, Discover, Build, Operate, and Docs sections to understand how the portal is used to develop, manage, and operate AI solutions.

-> **Note:** The Microsoft Foundry portal is subject to continual improvement and expansion.
-The interface shown in this exercise may not match the interface of your portal exactly.

 1. On the **Home** page for your project, select the **Start building** menu.